 Some people drink in moderation without ever becoming dependent on alcohol.
-Many others, however, wonder how to quit drinking alcohol once they experience problems in their lives.
+Alcohol can be perfectly safe for most people when consumed responsibly.
+For some though, they find themselves unable to stop drinking once they start.
+If you are in control of your drinking then you may not realize the problems it can cause.
+Many others, however, wonder how to quit drinking alcohol because they experience problems in their lives due to it.
 How you quit may be different from how someone else quits.
 What’s most important is breaking free of alcohol addiction and staying sober.

 Do You Have an Alcohol Dependency?

 You might think you drink too much at times, but you don’t believe you have a problem.
 It’s not uncommon for people with an alcohol dependency to be in denial.

 For example, signs that you’re dependent on alcohol include:

 - An inability to stop drinking once you start

 - Needing to drink more to feel the same effects